datalogics-rswanson/pdf-web-api-clients/pdfprocess.md

 A request is a HTTP POST method.
 The message body is the request document, and the request parameters are encoded as form data.

-* The _application_ parameter is a JSON object specifying the application ID and key, e.g. {'id': yourID, 'key': yourKey}.
+* The [application](https://datalogics-cloud.3scale.net/docs#application) parameter is a JSON object identifying your application, e.g. {"id": yourID, "key": yourKey}.
-* Any request options are encoded as JSON in the optional _options_ parameter.
+* _Optional:_ Any request options are encoded as JSON in the [options](https://datalogics-cloud.3scale.net/docs#options) parameter.
-* When the optional _inputName_ parameter is supplied, the server uses it when logging the request.
+* _Optional:_ If the [inputName](https://datalogics-cloud.3scale.net/docs#inputName) parameter is supplied, the server uses it when logging the request.
-* For image requests, the _outputForm_ parameter specifies the image format.

 Here is an [example of a request](examples/request.txt).